 Feeling Triad (id)

 - Threes/Achievers/Motivators (id) can be chameleonic in their pursuit of acceptance and status, becoming whatever they think will make them popular; Lucy Ricardo's willingness to do anything for fame was a major Three trait, as is the surface shine of a Stepford Smiler.
 Their Basic Fear is of being worthless.
 They are susceptible to public opinion, and can become so obsessed with pleasing everyone that they kind of forget what their actual personality is like.
-(Shooting oneself in the foot is another major theme of the Enneagram.)
+(Getting Hoist by Your Own Petard is another major theme of the Enneagram.)
 Paradoxically, a healthy Three is the most authentic and genuine person you will ever meet.
 David Foster Wallace's "Good Old Neon" is a pretty good example of what it's like to ride in the head of a Three.

 - Fours/Individualists/Romantics (ego) are the reason True Art Is Angsty.
 Their Basic Fear is that they have no identity or personal significance, that the world will forget them when they're gone.
 They are sensitive and self-aware, looking inwards for meaning, and express themselves with their prolific creative output...
 Or they may become the stereotypical Mad Artist who thinks no one understands them and may be Driven to Suicide.
 When they aren't cutting off their own ears, they are luminary and visionary creators, helping make sense of the senseless world around them.

 - Fives/Investigators/Thinkers (ego) are the silent observer types.
-Their Basic Fear is to be helpless or unable to defend themselves, and as such they develop keen insight and an incredible awareness of how the world works; Fives are the type who can stop wars with a single well-placed remark.
-(Or start them.)
-Unhealthy Fives can become Freaky Loners or Cloud Cuckoo Landers; the healthy ones revolutionize the way we see the world.
+Their Basic Fear is to be helpless or unable to defend themselves, and as such they develop keen insight and an incredible awareness of how the world works; Fives are the type who can stop (or start) wars with a single well-placed remark.
+Unhealthy Fives can become Freaky Loners or Cloudcuckoolanders; the healthy ones revolutionize the way we see the world.

 - Sevens/Enthusiasts (id) are somewhere between the Genki Girl and the Manic Pixie Dream Girl.
 They love new experiences, as borne out of their Basic Fear of being deprived or in pain, and cannot be beat at living in the moment and being joyful.
 Having said that, they can get scatterbrained or impulsive, and sometimes even withdraw from life entirely, burying fear in an avalanche of experience in which they are (in fact) too scared to actually partake.
 (Also, despite the trope attributions, Sevens can be males; in fact, one of the common names for this type is The Peter Pan.)